 If you can use it, here is a worksheet on the Greek roots ep- and epi-.
 This one is complicated and requires a bit of interpretation, but the basic meanings of these two roots is on, upon, outside, over, among, at, after, and to.
-As you’ll see from the worksheet itself, this root forms the basis of many commonly used English words like epicenter and epilogue; you’ll also find it in epilepsy and episode.
+As you’ll see from the worksheet itself, this root forms the basis of many commonly used English words like epicenter, epilogue and epidemic; you’ll also find it in epilepsy and episode.
 This is one of the most difficult roots to connect to students’ own experience and to find the connecting tissue between these words.
 I don’t use this much, particularly not with struggling and emergent readers.

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.